 Zhang~\etal \cite{zhang2017real} developed user interaction based on two variants, namely local hint and global hint networks, both of which utilize a common main branch for image colorization\footnote{\url{https://github.com/junyanz/interactive-deep-colorization}}.
-The local hint network is responsible for processing the user input and yielding color distribution, whereas the global hint network accepts global statistics in the form of a global histogram and average saturation of the image.
+The local hint network is responsible for processing the user input and yielding a color distribution, whereas the global hint network accepts global statistics in the form of a global histogram and average image saturation.
 The loss functions include Huber and regression.

-The main network is composed of ten blocks, made up of two or three convolutional layers followed by the ReLU.
+The main network comprises ten blocks, made up of two or three convolutional layers, followed by the ReLU.
 Similarly, each block is succeeded by batch normalization as well.
-In the first four blocks, feature tensors are continuously halved, while doubling the feature dimensions.
-The same process is performed in reverse order for the last four convolutional blocks.
+Feature tensors are continuously halved in the first four blocks while doubling the feature dimensions.
+The process is repeated in reverse order for the last four convolutional blocks.
 Moreover, a dilated convolution (with a factor of two) is applied for the fifth and sixth blocks.
-Symmetric shortcut connections are also established between different blocks for the recovery of spatial information.
+Symmetric shortcut connections are also established between different blocks to recover spatial information.
 The kernel size for all convolutions is set to $3\times3$.
-However, a $1\times1$ kernel is used at the last layer, mapping block ten and the final output.
+However, at the last layer, a $1\times1$ kernel is used, mapping block ten and the final output.